 The bicycle has given Stella new status and positive energy.
 She rides past the motorbike sheds, seeing, “All eyes are on me,” though now in a different way.
 Boosted with confidence, transcending a dented self-esteem, the bicycle has brought life back to young Stella.

 A Brighter Future

 With enhanced efficiency in performing her chores, Stella’s bicycle is also sparking innovation.
 She plans to start transporting extra goods from her garden and fetching water for neighbors.
 The money she hopes to earn will help with her school fees.
-Stella reflects, “Distance never kept me from school, it was the lack of school fees.
+“Distance never kept me from school, it was the lack of school fees.
 Going to school has become fun for me.
 I never want to miss one day,” says Stella.

 Stella’s aunt is her role model.
 “She encourages me to work hard, because of everything I want,” she says, “including money for my brother’s school fees.”
 Stella aspires to become a Commercial Attaché (Embassy Ambassador).
 “I would like to deal with business and trade matters outside of my country to promote Kenya as a diplomat.”
 Stella’s position as a student representative in her school’s Bicycle Supervisory Committee should look good on her resume for this position.

 Stella’s story embodies the struggles, sacrifices, and odds that teenage mothers in rural Africa overcome to continue their education.
 Every day when Stella bids her daughter goodbye, hops on her bike, and rides to school, she says it is the thought of her daughter that inspires her.
 She strengthens her resolve to study and work hard, to actualize her dreams for their future.